eclipsesource/tabris-decorators/doc/redux/types.md

 > :point_right: Make sure to first read the [introduction to redux in Tabris](./index.md).

 This article explains how to best use redux in Tabris in a type-safe way.
 It uses a TypeScript technique known as ["declaration merging"](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
-If you are using a TypeScript/JavaScript mixed project setup (Tabris JavaScript/JSX template), or your IDE (e.g. Visual Studio Code) "understands" `d.ts` files in plain JavaScript projects it works there as well.
+If you are using a TypeScript/JavaScript mixed project setup (Tabris JavaScript/JSX template), or your IDE (e.g. Visual Studio Code) "understands" `d.ts` files in plain JavaScript projects, it works there as well.

 In any existing or new `.ts` or `d.ts` file of your project (for JavaScript `d.ts` only), add the following code: